rootwork/hugo-module-site/README.md

 development liveReload environment.
 I'm not sure why, or whether this affects other types of imports (it clearly doesn't affect content imports).

-- Module mounts can be local; they don't have to be from remote repos.
-However when trying to specify a local mount (e.g. `source = 'my_assets'` / `target = 'assets'`) it didn't seem to work.

 - I haven't yet determined how to import a module from a specific branch on a repo.
 For example, none of the following work as paths:
   - `<repo>@<branch>` (How Hugo modules reference a tag)